5. Deploying Compute Cluster¶

 - If nodes to be added to the compute cluster have different CPU models, consult the section “Setting Virtual Machines CPU Model” in the Administrator’s Command Line Guide.

-To create the compute cluster, open the COMPUTE screen, click Configure and do the following in the Configure compute cluster window:
+To create the compute cluster, open the COMPUTE screen, click Create compute cluster and do the following in the Configure compute cluster window:

 In the Nodes section, select nodes to add to the compute cluster, make sure the network state of each selected node is Configured, and click Next.